Lt. Steven Cruze

-- Adult visitors must show a valid form of picture identification with their date of birth and address on it.
+- All visitors must show a valid form of picture identification with their date of birth and address on it.
 The only forms of I.D. accepted are state issued drivers license, state issued I.D. card, or military I.D. card.
 NO OTHER PROOF OF I.D.
 WILL BE ACCEPTED.

-- No more than two (2) adult visitors per inmate will be allowed to visit at one time.
+- No more than two (2) visitors per inmate will be allowed to visit at one time.

 - Once a visitor exits the facility they will not be permitted to re-enter.

 - Once an inmate is returned to the cell block they will not be permitted to re-enter visitation.

 - No contact of any kind will be permitted during visitation.

 - Visitors who appear to be under the influence of alcohol or drugs or have an odor of alcohol about them will not be allowed to visit.

 - Visitor(s) convicted of a felony and/or on State Probation or Parole will not be permitted to visit.